ebelinski/swiftly/_guides/switch.md

 let userAge = 25

 switch userAge {
+case 0..<13:
+  print("The user is a child.")
+case 13..<18:
-case 0..<13: print("The user is a child.") case 13..<18: print("The user is a teenager.") case 18...Int.max: print("The user is an adult.")
+  print("The user is a teenager.") case 18...Int.max: print("The user is an adult.")
+default:
-default: print("Invalid age.")
+  print("Invalid age.")
 }

-// Output: "Invalid age."
+// Output: "The user is an adult."
 ```

+{% include closecol.html closerow=true %}

 ### See also